HITECHCRIME/HC_SG07_Mindchip/README.md

 "Arm yourself with the appropriate tools to conquer the world."

-Creatures of the hollow night,

-filling their void, running towards the light.
+"Creatures of the hollow night, filling their void, running towards the light."

 mindchips crawling in your memories their state subtle undefined such melodies are out of place